 Healthy Foundations for Learning

-My five year old recently entered his first year of elementary school.
-When I dropped him off for his first day of kindergarten I celebrated, and grieved, the important transition to this new phase of his life.
+When my five year old entered his first year of elementary school, I dropped him off for his first day of kindergarten, I celebrated, and grieved the important transition to this new phase of his life.
 I also realized he was on his own.
 Ultimately, his behavior, learning attitude, energy, and mood are up to him to manage through his day.
 This makes my role in creating a healthy foundation going into school more important than ever.
 Making sure his mind and body are healthy is my priority to ensure his only challenges during his day involve learning new things and building healthy social skills that will serve him throughout his life.